Command Chains Reference

 # Step 2: Enforce SDD compliance

-specfact enforce sdd --bundle <bundle-name>
+specfact govern enforce sdd --bundle <bundle-name>

 # Step 3: Promote the plan to next stage

-specfact plan promote --bundle <bundle-name> --stage <next-stage>
+specfact project devops-flow --stage release --action promote --bundle <bundle-name> --stage <next-stage>

 # Step 4: Bump version when releasing